shaohsuanhung/Perception-error-model-for-autonomous-driving/scripts/nuscenes_converter/readme.md

+## Introduction
+The scripts are published in the Apollo 8.0 ver, under the directory /apollo/modules/tools/dataset/nuscenes.
+Originally, the scripts can only convert the camera and LiDAR data, not including the annotations and the radar data.
+So the script: dataset_converter.py, main.py, nuscenes_lib.py are modified for this project use.
+Use the following command to convert the nuscenes dataset:
 ## Convert dataset
 You can use below command to convert nuscenes dataset to apollo record file.
 There maybe multi sense in one dataset, and we create a record file for each scene.